 Add 2 cups of flour and mix.
 Will probably be a stiff, sticky batter.

 Begin kneading the dough, adding more flour as needed to make a smooth, elastic dough.
 It may still be a little sticky to your hands but as long as it can pull together into a ball, it should be good.
+This may take 5 minutes or longer.

 Punch down and shape into a loaf.
 Grease a large (9×5) loaf pan with a teaspoon or so of butter and place the loaf inside.
 Cover with a damp cloth and let rise another hour.